croanlabs/flex-api/README.md

 - Run `mvn compile liquibase:diff`
 - A new change log is created in `/target/db_changelog_diff.xml`
 - Review and add changelog entries to `src/main/resources/db/changelog/db-changelog-master.xml`

+## Docker Image Publish

+Assuming you have docker already installed on your client machine.
+To create and publish a docker image in amazon you need to login into amazon on the command line.
+This can be done by executing the following command if the account is your default profile

+    aws ecr get-login --region eu-central-1

+Then execute the docker login command which is produced from the output.
+Once you are logged in then execute the following

+    ./bin/docker-publish.sh tag